Rick Bullock: High school career

 A native of San Antonio, Texas, Bullock attended Thomas Jefferson High School.
 He scored 1,941 points in 104 games, with 893 of those points coming in 37 games during his senior year.
 During his three years at Jefferson, Bullock averaged 24.1 points a game and led the Mustangs to win 92 of the 104 games played over a three-year span with him in the line-up.
 Bullock also led the Mustangs to the 1972 Texas 5A State Championship before losing to Dallas' Roosevelt High School.
-In that game he scored 44 points which, through 2021–22, still stands as the state championship game individual record for the University Interscholastic League (UIL).
-Bullock held the San Antonio city scoring record for 25 years until South San Antonio West Campus High School's Devin Brown broke it in 1997.
+In that game, Bullock scored 44 points against Dallas Roosevelt, a mark that still stands as a record in state championship games within the UIL University Interscholastic League (UIL).

+Bullock also held the San Antonio city scoring record for 25 years until South San Antonio West Campus High School's Devin Brown broke it in 1997.

 College career

 Overview

-Bullock was a highly recruited player during high school.
-He accepted a scholarship offer by Texas Tech University's head coach Gerald Myers to play for the Red Raiders.
-While attending Texas Tech, Bullock led the Red Raiders to two Southwest Conference titles and two NCAA tournament qualifications.
+Bullock was a highly recruited basketball player in high school and accepted a scholarship offer from Texas Tech University's head coach Gerald Myers to play for the Red Raiders.
+During his collegiate career, he helped lead Texas Tech to two Southwest Conference championships and two NCAA Tournament appearances.

-As a freshman in 1972–73, Bullock guided the Red Raiders to a 19–8 overall record, finishing first in the Southwest Conference.
+As a freshman in 1972–73, Bullock helped guide the Red Raiders to a 19–8 record and the SWC title.
 He averaged 13.8 points and 7.5 rebounds per game as Texas Tech qualified for the 1973 NCAA tournament, but fell to South Carolina in the opening round, 78–70.

-As a sophomore, Bullock improved his averages to 21.4 points and 10.7 rebounds per game.
-Then as a junior, he averaged 20.9 points and 11.0 rebounds per game.
-In his senior year of 1975–76, Bullock led the Red Raiders (25–6 overall, 13–3 SWC) to the 1976 NCAA tournament's Sweet 16 before losing to Missouri, 75–86.
+In 1973–74, Bullock increased his production to 21.4 points and 10.7 rebounds per game as a sophomore.
+As a junior in 1974–75, he averaged 20.9 points and 11.0 rebounds per game.
+During his senior season in 1975–76, Bullock led the Red Raiders 25–6 overall, 13–3 SWC to the 1976 NCAA tournament's Sweet 16 before losing to Missouri, 75–86.